Awonke11/uct/assignments/data_structures/assigment_1/README.md

 # Getting started
 For this assignment, I used a terminal.
 You can use the terminal of your choice.
+To get started, you need to `clone` repo.
+Here is a [resource](https://youtu.be/yxvqLBHZfXk?si=MIbBPWl2P1-x0Ytq) on how to clone a resource.

 ### User prompts
 These will be the prompts that you will receive from the terminal.